Steps of alliance

 Paleolibertarian: "But he didn't say he agrees with Nick's fascist positions!
 If you have a problem with that comment, you're a snowflake."

-(Aside: Dave Smith does actually support closed borders, and that's an even bigger reason to hate him.
+(Aside: Dave Smith does actually support closed borders and other flagrant injustices, and that's an even bigger reason to hate him.
 But that's not what we're talking about here.)

 Borders are not defensible